mSvcBench/muBench/Docs/Manual.md

 ## Toolchain

-To simulate large microservice applications, µBench provides a toolchain made by two software, *ServiceMechGenerator* and *WorkLoadGenerator*, that support the creation of complex `workmodel.json` files by using random distributions whose parameters can be configured by the user.
+To simulate large microservice applications, µBench provides a toolchain made by two software, *ServiceMeshGenerator* and *WorkLoadGenerator*, that support the creation of complex `workmodel.json` files by using random distributions whose parameters can be configured by the user.
 The following figure shows how they can be sequentially used with the K8sDeployer to have a µBench running on a Kubernetes cluster.

 ![toolchain](toolchain.png)